davefm95/aalx-system_engineering-devops/0x02-shell_redirections/README.md

-10.The 10-no_more_js script deletes all regular js files from cwd and subdirectories 11.The 11-directories scripts counts the number of directoriea and subdirectories in current folder 12.the 12-newest_files script prinys newest fikes in current directory
+10.The 10-no_more_js script deletes all regular js files from cwd and subdirectories 11.The 11-directories scripts counts the number of directoriea and subdirectories in current folder 12.the 12-newest_files script prinys newest fikes in current directory 13.The 13-unique script takes an input list and sorys them without the releating lines